DaveEveritt/css-sibling-tabs/readme.md

 # CSS bookmark-able highlighted tabs

-How to create single-page highlighted tabs with bookmarkable URLs (CSS), with in-section ID jump links to the content of any tab (JS).
+How to create single-page highlighted tabs with bookmarkable URLs (CSS), and optional in-section jump links to content within any tab (JS).

-## TO DO
+If you only need CSS tabs that can be bookmarked, these will work *without* JavaScript.
+For jump links to content within each tab, you need the Javascript which reads and uses the HTML `data-link` attributes.

-- [ ] refactor CSS
+All code is extensible, you can use fewer tabs or add more, and as many sub-sections as required.